dharmamitra/dharmamitra-guides/docs/events/invited_talks.md

 ### Is this the end of (Buddhist) philology as we know It?
 If so, what’s next?
 **March 13, 2026**

-*[Hybrid lecture](https://www.iias.asia/events/end-buddhist-philology-we-know-it-if-so-whats-next), International Institute for Asian Studies, Leiden University, Netherlands*
+***[Hybrid lecture](https://www.iias.asia/events/end-buddhist-philology-we-know-it-if-so-whats-next)**, International Institute for Asian Studies, Leiden University, Netherlands*

 With rapidly growing digital collections and increasingly powerful AI and information-retrieval tools, textual Buddhist Studies is undergoing a paradigm shift.
 How are these new tools already influencing research practice, and what new questions and methods might they enable in the near future?